 Schema Markup

-Data source — All <script type="application/ld+json"> blocks (including @graph); validates required fields per type.
+Data source — All <script type="application/ld+json"> blocks (including @graph); validates required fields per type and awards an intent-match bonus when schema type aligns with detected page intent.

 Sub-check